ibm-cloud-docs/activity-tracker/cloud_services_locations.md

 | {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_postgresql_full}}       | `NO`               | `Events are available through the Dallas instance`             | `NO`                     | `NO`                     | `NO`             |
 | {{site.data.keyword.messages-for-rabbitmq_full_notm}}           | ![Checkmark icon](images/checkmark-icon.svg)    | `NO`             | `Events are available through the Tokyo instance` | `Events are available through the Tokyo instance` | `NO`             |
 | {{site.data.keyword.databases-for-redis_full_notm}}             | ![Checkmark icon](images/checkmark-icon.svg)    | `NO`             | `Events are available through the Tokyo instance` | `Events are available through the Tokyo instance` | `NO`             |
-{: caption="Database services integration in AP locations" caption-side="top"}
+{: caption="Table 10.
+Database services integration in Asia Pacific locations" caption-side="top"}
 {: #cs-dbs-table-2}
 {: tab-title="Asia Pacific"}
 {: tab-group="cs_dbs"}